Favourited 475 times

 Its also possible to stay in a local home.

 In the lower farm, temperatures are similar to Kathmandu.
 In Kattike, it is colder, especially at night.
 Bring warm clothes to sleep in, and a sleeping bag if you have it.
 If not, don’t worry, we will provide.
-In both sites there is no wireless internet or hot water.
-You can use internet from your phone through data if you get a Nepali SIM card.
+In lower farm there is wireless internet and hot water.
+In Katikke you can use internet from your phone through data if you get a Nepali SIM card.
 There is electricity in both sites for charging phones.
 Phone reception is pretty spotty, but it will come and go.

 We will provide a fully-stocked kitchen in both locations.
 Volunteers should be prepared to cook for themselves, together with other volunteers from what is provided.
 Dried beans, rice, vegetables from the garden, spices, oil, tea, coffee, etc, and some things we bring from Kathmandu will all be there.
 But if you would like some sugary snacks, dried fruits, chocolates, nuts, etc, we recommend you bring them with you.